willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### When I enter VR from a website, why do I see a blank screen in my headset?

 It is possible that the website has not implemented support for Multi GPU machines (including Hybrid GPU laptops).
 Things to try:
-* Reloading the page may help.
+* Reload the page.
 * On desktop machines, plug the headset into the same graphics adapter as the monitor that is displaying Microsoft Edge.
 Try to plug both into the higher powered graphics card, not the integrated graphics adapter.

 ### When I exit VR when watching a video from Edge, the sound continues playing but the Edge window is grayed out

 This is a known issue when running WebVR from Edge in the Mixed Reality cliffhouse.
-To resolve it, press escape on the keyboard rather than pressing the windows button to exit the WebVR experience, or activate the greyed out Edge window by selecting it, and then stop the video.
+To resolve it, press escape on the keyboard rather than pressing the windows button to exit the WebVR experience, or activate the greyed out Edge window by selecting it and then stop the video.

 ### Can I use WebVR on the HoloLens?